Arizona AG Brnovich ‘greatly alarmed’ by White House’s ‘door-to-door’ vaccine push, raises privacy concerns

 "I, along with many Arizonans, was greatly alarmed by your White House indicating that it might be in possession of medical records revealing the contact information for Americans who have not been vaccinated," the Republican said in the letter to Biden, obtained by Fox News.
 "If this is the case, this is a severe breach of privacy, and I will not tolerate such intrusions within Arizona."

+She then cited successes of getting low vaccination rates up in places like Florida, Mississippi and elsewhere.

+"But what we're doing is...local officials are going to areas where there are lower vaccination rates and providing information on where people can get access to a vaccine, where they can go, that it's free, that they can take time off of work," she said.
+"It's up to individuals to decide whether they want to get vaccinated or not.
+But what we've seen as a barrier all along for months has been access and information."

-Brnovich said the COVID vaccines have "been a great breakthrough" but warned that Americans "do not trust government intrusion or the politicization of the health care process."
+Brnovich, in his letter. said the COVID vaccines have "been a great breakthrough" but warned that Americans "do not trust government intrusion or the politicization of the health care process."

-"If Americans are on the fence about taking the COVID-19 vaccine, it would be most inappropriate for bureaucrats to single them out -- regardless of motives or intentions," he said.

-While the White House has not indicated that it will have medical records specifically, Brnovich’s concern is one of a number of Republican criticisms of the plan -- fearing what the federal outreach could lead to.
+Brnovich’s concern is one of a number of Republican criticisms of the plan -- fearing what they see as a potential slippery slope.

 CLICK HERE TO GET THE FOX NEWS APP